Third Period: Impact on communist parties outside the USSR

 In the West, the crisis of capitalism was coming to a head with the beginning of the Great Depression in 1929, and the Communist International's Sixth Congress viewed capitalism as entering a final death agony, its "third period of existence" where the first had been capitalism during its rise prior to World War I, and the second was the short period after the crushing of the post-World War I revolutions when capitalism seemed again to have stabilised.

 The formal institution of the Third Period occurred at the 9th Plenum of the Executive Committee of the Communist International (E.C.C.I.) in February 1928.
 This helped in dovetailing the "Left" of the All-Union Communist party with that of the Comintern itself.

 To the Comintern, a decisive and final revolutionary upheaval was afoot and all its sections had to prepare for the immediate advent of world revolution.
-As part of this theory, because the Comintern felt that conditions were strong enough, it demanded that its political positions within the workers’ movement be consolidated and that all "reactionary" elements be purged.
-Accordingly, attacks and expulsions were launched against social democrats and moderate socialists within labour unions where the local CP had majority support, as well as Trotskyists and united front proponents.
+As part of this theory, because the Comintern felt that conditions were strong enough, it demanded that its political positions within the workers' movement be consolidated and that all "reactionary" elements be purged.
+Accordingly, attacks and expulsions were launched against social democrats and moderate socialists within labour unions where the local communist party had majority support, as well as Trotskyists and united front proponents.
 The All-Union Communist Party also encouraged armed rebellion in China, Germany, and elsewhere.

 Although shortcomings and crippling ideological vacillations brought this Period to an end, the tone of the "Third Period" resonated powerfully with the mood of many militant workers of the time, especially following the Stock Market Crash of 1929 and the ensuing crises of the 1930s.
 In many countries, including the United States, local Communist Parties' membership and influence grew as a result of the "Third Period" policies.